LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/CustomEndpoint/basic-content.md

 `Client ID` and `Client Secret` of App Installation in vendor configuration to generate bearer token.
 More information on the sentinel API can be found [here](connector-api-send-api-authorization-and-authentication.html#get-appjwt).

-Third-Party Bot connector sends `Authorization` header with the bearer token to all of the requests to Custom Endpoint service.
+Third-Party Bots sends the bearer token inside the `Authorization` on all requests to Custom Endpoint service.
 The brands need to ensure authentication and authorization for their Custom Endpoint service endpoints.